Bauman, a Republican, was the representative for Maryland's 1st congressional district from 1973 to 1980.

-Each dot in the chart below was a member of the House of Representatives in 1980.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Bauman is shown as a purple triangle. (analysis methodology)
+Bauman is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1980 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Bauman sponsored bills primarily in these issue areas:

 Private Legislation (18%) Foreign Trade and International Finance (18%) International Affairs (18%) Government Operations and Politics (15%) Agriculture and Food (9%) Water Resources Development (9%) Transportation and Public Works (6%) Economics and Public Finance (6%)

 Some of Bauman’s most recently sponsored bills include...